By: Team F11-1 Since: March 2020 Licence: MIT

 User must use the

-command every time they require a guide, as GUI componentResult Display
+helpcommand every time they require a guide, as GUI componentResult Displaywill be overwritten after other commands.

 -